-The outfits are picked, parties planned, and the votes for the 2018 Oscar winners tallied.
-Today, Hollywood’s nominees will gather for the 90th Academy Awards ceremony.
-And while most hopefuls will not be walking away with the coveted, eight and half pound (yes, really) statuette…they’ll still have something to smile about.
+The outfits are picked, parties planned, and the votes for the 2019 Oscar winners will be tallied.
+Today, Hollywood’s nominees will gather for the 91st Academy Awards ceremony.
+And while most hopefuls will not be walking away with the coveted, eight and a half pound (yes, really) statuette…they will still have something to smile about.

-This year’s “swag bag“ – given to all Academy Award nominees – has a whopping estimated value of close to $100,000.
+This year’s “swag bag“ – given to all Academy Award nominees – has a whopping estimated value of over $100,000.
 It’s not “just an honor to be nominated,” it pays!
-But what are the potential tax ramifications of receiving a 12 night stay in Tanzania, a year’s worth of fruit deliveries, a commissioned original painting, and a six-night stay at a Hawaiian Resort for free?
+But what are the potential tax ramifications of receiving cannabis chocolates, an exotic, luxury small-ship adventure, or a personalized stained glass portrait to name a few of the expensive items in the swag bag?

 You may not have an Oscar nomination in your future, but keep in mind: gambling, lottery, raffle and sweepstakes winnings are taxable income.
-TurboTax will ask you about winnings, and will help you every step of the way if you had a very lucky 2017.
+TurboTax will ask you about winnings and will help you every step of the way if you had a very lucky 2018.
 Ready for that refund?
 File today!

 If you have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average of 15 years experience to get your tax questions answered.
 A TurboTax Live CPA or Enrolled Agent can review, sign and file your tax return so you don’t have to leave home and you can be ready for the Oscars.